saalk/qasino/server/webapp/src/main/resources/images/playingcard/original/README.txt

 This complete set of 52 playing playingCard faces (plus two jokers) is based off the standard set dating  back to the late 1900's and in use in most modern decks today.
-The playingCards were initially scanned from a real deck at 600 DPI and then auto traced with Inkscape ( www.inkscape.org ) as a starting point.
+The playingCards were initially scanned from a real deckConfiguration at 600 DPI and then auto traced with Inkscape ( www.inkscape.org ) as a starting point.
 Nearly every line/node was redrawn from this initial starting point and then optimized to decrease file size and create cleaner curves, sharper transitions, etc.